antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 Oh btw, [the site you are reading](https://github.com/antfu/antfu.me) is now solely on UnoCSS, for you to reference :P.

 Meanwhile, please feel free to share the presets you are making or help contribute to our default presets.
 We can't wait to see what you can come up with!

-## What about Windi CSS?

-As a team member of Windi CSS, I am working closely with [Voorjaar](https://github.com/voorjaar), the creator of Windi CSS.
-You can think UnoCSS is an aggressive experiment from the Windi CSS team, and it's likely to be **the new engine of Windi CSS v4** if it goes well.

-Windi CSS as a framework will fill the missing features like `@apply` preprocessing, IDE intelligence sense, preflights, etc., that UnoCSS as an engine intentionally won't provide.
-And it will also leverage the performance and the flexibility that UnoCSS offers for both core utilities and user configurations.

-Before we work on embedding the new engine for Windi v4, a package to use UnoCSS as an extension of Windi CSS v3 (for example, have pure CSS icons) will soon be released.
-Stay tuned :)

 ## Thanks